cstenkamp/MastersThesisText/pandoc_markdown_base/5_2_discussion.md

 Gärdenfors basically said we could build a CS with "Dimensionality Reduction from the high-dimensional input (neurons) eg using MDS into a euclidian space, and then geometric reasoning on that" including some examples of kinds of reasoning, so actually the exact algorithm \cite{Derrac2015} did was extremely naheliegend (put some obvious NLP modelling to that like \cite{Turney2010} explained and you're pretty much exactly at their algorithm)
 ....but even more reason to make me think that it may have been their error to keep the enforcement that the MDS-result must be a euclidian space, when afterwards they have the additional step of using their rankings anyway! (...which btw brings me to the question what that does to distances?!)

+* We say we're dealing with POINTS but we're constantly doing cosine similarity, isn't the important difference between points and vectors that cosine would be relevant for vectors, but euclidian(/..) distance for points?!